 What Can You Do To Improve Your Home's Air Quality?

-- Always use proper ventilation methods when using a kitchen range or bathing and when cleaning, painting, or using chemical products.
+- Use proper ventilation when cleaning, painting, or using harsh chemical products in your home.